Latrolage/League-Auto-Accept/README.md

 The program tries to set `abi.vsyscall32=0` to appease the league anticheat by default.
 You can tell it not to by using the `--nopkexec` as the first argument. i.e.

 `autoaccept --nopkexec`

+Autoaccept isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
+Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc.